Co-Founder & Director

-Rob is a Sydney-based GP who believes strongly in the provision of high-quality care to people who use drugs and other marginalised populations, and in the value of investment in harm reduction services.
-Alongside clinical work with people who are homeless and people who use drugs, he works with peer and user organisations to deliver education and training on substance use, drug-related health issues and harm reduction.
+Rob is a Sydney-based GP and Addiction Medicine specialist who works to provide and advocate for high-quality care to people who use drugs and other marginalised populations.
+Alongside clinical work, he works with peer and user organisations to deliver education and training on substance use, drug-related health issues and harm reduction.

 Victoria State Convenor & Senior Harm Reduction Worker

-Sarah has worked in Harm Reduction for 17 years, having accidently fallen into it when working in homeless services.
-She's worked in Harm Reduction services in the UK, New Zealand and Australia and is the only person to have worked in all the Supervised Injecting facilities in the Southern Hemisphere (addit: there are only two).
+Sarah has worked in Harm Reduction for 17 years, having accidentally fallen into it when working in homeless services.
+She's worked in Harm Reduction services in the UK, New Zealand and Australia and has worked in every Supervised Injecting facility in the Southern Hemisphere (addit: there are only two).

 Matthew is a public health researcher with 15 years experience in the alcohol and other drug field.
 He is a lecturer and researcher in the higher education sector and is passionate about evidence based policy and reducing the harms related to alcohol and other drugs.